gmontana/CollaborativePickAndPlaceEnv/README.md

 # Overview

-In the Collaborative Pick and Place environment, you'll find a grid-based world where multiple agents work together to achieve a common goal.
-Their mission is to pick up and place all the boxes into designated goal positions.
+This project simulates a scenario where multiple agents collaborate in a task-oriented environment.
+Agents are designed with different abilities, making them heterogeneous: some can only pick up objects, while others are responsible for placing these objects in specified goal locations.

 ### Agent Roles